AxonIQ/reference-guide/introduction/architecture-overview/ddd-cqrs-concepts.md

-# DDD and CQRS Concepts
+# DDD and CQRS concepts

 Axon is heavily based on the principles of Domain Driven Design (DDD) and Command-Query Responsibility Segregation.
 While a full explanation of these concepts is beyond the scope and intent of this reference guide, we do want to provide a